Performance Consultation / Overall Needs Analysis

 Tools: Mural, PowerPoint, WebEx, SharePoint, Microsoft Office, Mural

-Learning Solution Design & Alignment
+Learning Solution Design & Team Alignment

 Tools: Microsoft Word, PowerPoint, Snagit, Excel